beehive-lab/TornadoVM/assembly/src/docs/9_PROFILER.md

 ### Save profiler into a file

 Use the option `-Dtornado.profiler=True -Dtornado.profiler.save=True`.
 This option is set to `False` by default.

+### Specify a custom path for storing profile logs

+Use the option `-Dtornado.profiler.dumps.dir=PATH`.
+The default option is the TornadoVM home directory.

 ### Parsing Json files